 “The ACV diet claims drinking it before, during or after meals in varying quantities and dilutions will help you drop some weight, but there is little scientific evidence to support it,” said Reiland.
 “In studies where people did lose weight it was a few pounds and was also taken alongside a calorie-restricted diet.
-Therefore, these studies don’t tell us if ACV alone can help with weight loss.”
+Therefore, these studies on apple cider vinegar have not shown if it alone can help with weight loss.”

 Are there other potential health benefits of apple cider vinegar?

 “ACV contains acetic acid, magnesium and probiotics.
 The probiotics in ACV are derived from the fermentation process of sugar from apples, which is converted to alcohol and then to acetic acid, creating the ‘mother’ or floating particles in ACV,” said Reiland.